henryschoemer/project-aac-game-team-b_bugfix_team6/documentation/docs/testing/unit-testing.md

 This test verifies error handling.
 It uses a Jest spy on window.alert to verify proper error messaging when invalid words are selected, demonstrating robust error handling in the AAC interface.

+## Profile Testing
+The profile test is an essentail test that makes sure that the profile page is able to renders and takes in data corectly.
+The test goes through and makes sure the page renders, profile picture selection works, user input is able to update, and the save and delete but preform as expected.

 ## Test coverage report:
 npx jest --coverage: rn it doesnt go to 100% for all the files.